Posted by Derek

-If you want your kitchen to have that really high-end feeling, then opting for a quartz worktop could be the answer.
-Made from pieces of natural stone that are bonded together, a quartz countertop is very effective in providing a sophisticated feeling to your kitchen.
+If you want your kitchen to have that high-end feeling, then choosing quartz kitchen worktops could be the answer for your home improvement.
+Made from pieces of natural stone bonded together, a ground quartz countertop is very effective in providing a sophisticated feeling to your kitchen.
 In short, it’s a worktop that’s a blend of artificial resin and quartz.

 Quartz is here to stay, but if you’re looking to bring this worktop into your kitchen, then you should first weigh up both the pros and cons.
 Read on to learn more about quartz and see if it’s the right fit for you.

 Quartz solid surface countertops offer a range of unique advantages, including their attractive aesthetics, impressive durability and ability to be stain resistant.
 If you’ve been unsure about whether you want to buy quartz and perhaps need an extra nudge, dive into our list of reasons why quartz would be a good fit for you.

 Arguably quartz’s most defining characteristic is its beautiful appearance that provides a polished and refined look to the kitchen.
 Thanks to science, we now have a lot of flexibility in designing the worktop’s appearance.
 For example, using a ground crystal that’s coarse will affect whether the worktop is either smooth or flecked in its appearance.

 Another benefit of quartz countertops is that they’re incredibly durable.
 The surface is non-porous, meaning it’s a lot less likely to get stained or cracked.
 So if you’re the type to be nervous about spillage and stains, then you won’t need to worry!
 Quartz will resist spillage from oil, juice, wine, coffee and any other sources of stains in the kitchen.